Rafael-Santamaria-Ortega/Rafael-Santamaria-Ortega.github.io/set_and_secure_django_server.md

 qrcode
 ```

-4. Synchronized the database `db.sqlite3` with the existing configuration, or if it doesn't exist, creating it using the following `cmd`:
+4.Synchronized the database `db.sqlite3` with the existing configuration, or if it doesn't exist, creating it using the following `cmd`:

 ```cmd
 C:/users/redacted/forageenv>python manage.py migrate
 ```

-5. Created the site admin user:
+6.Created the site admin user:
 ```cmd
 C:/users/redacted/forageenv>python manage.py createsuperuser
 ```

-6. Established a username, email, and password when prompted:
+7.Established a username, email, and password when prompted:

 ```cmd
 C:/users/redacted/forageenv>python manage.py createsuperuser